Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-2.md

 - Last thing, I would like to do is get familar is OpenAI's API as it's my first time using it and would really like to get to know more about it.

 ### Subsection 2:
+- First of all, went through different materials like tutorial videos and articles to learn how to embed documents into a CSV file.
-- First of all, the main thing I worked on this week was writing the code that embedded the files
+- The main thing I worked on this week was writing the code in which we used OpenAI to embed the fomc documents which are pdfs that we have into a new CSV file.
+- Researched on how we are going to implement the CSV fils into the vector database after we embed the documents.
+- Still learning and have been basically experimenting more with the YFinance API so I'm ready when we actually start using the API in upcoming weeks.
+-
 ### Subsection 3
-- By end of next week, finalize the machine learning model selection for stock price prediction.
+- By end of next week, work with Navid to finish embedding all of the documents.
-- Also, set up the development environment to start integrating the selected models and APIs.
-- Try to learn more about YFinance API and do basic experimenting with retrieving stock data from the YFinance API by running basic API requests.
-- Last thing, I would like to do is get familar is OpenAI's API as it's my first time using it and would really like to get to know more about it.
+- Also, work with the backend team to finalize and setup the vector database to use and try to uploaded the CSV files after they are embedded into vector database.

 ## Sahil
 ### Subsection 1: